-Strategic Petroleum Reserves (SPR) are large stockpiles of crude oil and/or petroleum products, stored in facilities located around the country (and possibly overseas).
-The buildup and drawdown of inventory, from the specification and volume of products to be stored and required conditions for drawdown, are dependent on the series of legislations, mechanisms, and guidelines that have to be researched and formulated by the implementing agency, and approved by concerned agencies.
+Strategic Petroleum Reserves (SPR) are large stockpiles of crude oil and/or petroleum products, stored In facilities located around the country (and possibly overseas).
+The build-up and drawdown of inventory, from the specification and volume of products to be stored and required conditions for drawdown) are dependent on the series of legislations, mechanisms, and guidelines that have to be researched and formulated by the implementing agency, and approved by concerned agencies.

 The establishment of an SPR program is aimed at ensuring the long-term stability and security of oil supply in the country even in times of geopolitical events, calamities or emergencies which induce global oil supply disruptions.
-Such effects were recently demonstrated in the September 2019 drone attacks in Saudi Aramco’s oil facilities which resulted to about 5% of global oil production cut thereby causing oil prices to go up.
+Such affects were recently demonstrated In the September 2019 drone attacks in Saudi Aramco’s oil facilities which resulted to about 5% of global oil production cut thereby causing oil prices to go up.

 The envisioned SPR shall be a combination of the following:

 - Crude oil and petroleum products importation, storage, and distribution facilities established within and outside the country (domestic and overseas SPRs);

 - Partnerships with government agencies and private entities; and